auerswal/pubcloud2020/ex2-iac/README.md

 I have to say that I liked using Terraform.
 It feels more polished than using AWS CloudFormation via AWS CLI.
-I think I may concentrate on Terraform for the following exercises,
+I think I may concentrate on Terraform for the following exercises.

 ---